nbean452/fyp-recsys-web/README.md

 # About

 This is the front-end application of my Final Year Project for Course Recommender System.
-Keep in mind that this project is still in progress!

 This website will be where users mainly use the application and the API server takes care of making recommendations.